 When you're on campus, stop by the Circulation Desk to borrow items from computer chargers to board games to popular movies, and even a tool kit.
 You might even spot a local area cat, Remy, stopping by for a visit.

-Our colleagues in Historical & Special Collections (https://hls.harvard.edu/library/historical-special-collections/), led by Karen Beck, acquire, catalog, preserve, and make available materials that document the history of the law.
+Our colleagues in Historical & Special Collections (https://hls.harvard.edu/library/historical-special-collections/), led by KB Beck, acquire, catalog, preserve, and make available materials that document the history of the law.
 HSC is open to anyone who needs to use their materials.

 In addition to three major legal research databases -- Lexis, Westlaw and Bloomberg Law -- HLS students have access to a wealth of research databases both at the law school and from the greater university.
 We're happy to help you navigate them.